kitrofimov/c-web-server/README.md

 }
 ```

-Currently this (library, I guess?) supports only `GET` requests and HTML routing (no form submission, etc.), and I don't think I will add more functionality in the closest future, as this project is not *currently* very fun to me.
+Currently this (library, I guess?) supports only `GET` requests and HTML routing (no form submitting, etc.), and I don't think I will add more functionality in the closest future, as this project is not *currently* very fun to me.

 # Build